new-dawn/new_dawn_ios_playground/README.md

 Take a look at this video to get familiar with iOS/Swift development

 ## Repository Setup
-1. Clone the repo to your local machine by running `git clone https://github.com/new-dawn/new_dawn_ios.git` in your terminal/command line.
-You can then add your changes in `new_dawn_ios/`.
+1. Clone the repo to your local machine by running `git clone https://github.com/new-dawn/new_dawn_ios_playground.git` in your terminal/command line.
+You can then open `new_dawn_ios_playground/NewDawn/NewDawn.xcworkspace` in Xcode to start development.
 Run `git pull --rebase origin master` frequently so you can rebase your code to master branch.
 2. In your local repo, run `git branch <feature_name>` and `git checkout <feature_name>` to create your own branch.
 3. Write code in your branch.
 4. If you want to push your change, run `git add -A` to include all your local changes.
 Then run `git commit -m "<some message>"` to commit your changes locally.